GenericMappingTools/gmt/doc/rst/source/api.rst

 GMT cubes are used to represent 3-D grids where all the horizontal layers are represented by a single grid header.
-Thus, all nodes along the third dimensions are coregistered and in the horizontal plane they are, like all GMT grids, equidistant.
+Thus, all nodes along the third dimension are coregistered and in the horizontal plane they are, like all GMT grids, equidistant.
 However, the spacing in the third dimension (which is typically depth or time) does not have to be equidistant.
 At this moment, only :doc:`greenspline` and :doc:`grdinterpolate` can produce 3-D cubes while